xkaDachi/Algorithms/SelectionSort.md

     for (int i = 0; i < arr.length - 1; i++) {
         int minElementIndex = i;

-        //find next mind if there is one for (int j = i + 1; j < arr.length; j++) {
+        //find next mind if there is one from index j (i + 1) to end for (int j = i + 1; j < arr.length; j++) {
             if (arr[minElementIndex] > arr[j]) {
                 minElementIndex = j;